aycaikaya/file-storage-api/README.md

 Security: The API is secured with JSON Web Tokens (JWT), ensuring that only authorized users can access its features.

-Documentation: Comprehensive API documentation is available via Swagger, making it easy for users and developers to understand and interact with the endpoints.
+Documentation: Comprehensive API documentation is available via Swagger, making it easy for users and developers to understand and interact with the endpoints.]

 Prequisites
 Java version: 17

-Getting Started
+How to Run
 To use this API, follow these steps:

 Clone the repository to your local machine.